-In the HCSW program you learn how to provide basic nursing care and how to interact with people in a variety of settings.
-You will find that because of your competence in basic nursing care, you will have more time to focus on nursing theory courses and an increased confidence in the first semester of the Bachelor of Science in Nursing program.
+In the HCA program you learn how to provide basic nursing care and how to interact with people in a variety of settings.
+You will find that because of your competence in basic nursing care, you will have more time to focus on nursing theory courses and an increased confidence in the first semester of the Bachelor as RNs and RPNs.

-Working with Health Science students, in a variety of activities, will increase your understanding of and familiarity with the roles of healthcare team members, such as RNs and RPNs.
+Working with Health Science students, in a variety of activities, will increase your understanding of and familiarity with the roles of healthcare team members, such